WELCOME TO VILLAGE ROOTS

 Village Roots Permaculture designs and builds regenerative food systems and whole human habitats.
 We specialize in creating edible landscapes, restoration agriculture and natural forms of building.
 Our home base is the Village Roots Farm on the Orchard Hill Community in East Alstead, NH.
 Our collaboration with Village Roots Farm has allowed us the time to practice and research methods of perennial based food production that is particularly appropriate for restoration purposes in the Northeast.
 We use intensive integration of plant, animal and fungal systems to produce high quality food, while striving always to build fertility, ecological integrity, and community connections.

-A permaculture design approach has allowed us to work with, rather than against the land that we steward.
-It is our goal to use and share this approach as a means by which to rekindle the rich legacy of food production in our region.
+It is our goal to help rekindle the rich legacy of food production in our region.
 By building diverse and interdependent farm ecosystems, with humans as keystone species, we can heal land, build soil, sequester carbon and secure our local food network.

 I am working on this book about the permaculture movement in the Northeast.
 I am asking for your support to help make this dream a reality.
 It takes a community!
 Thank you for your consideration and thank you for the important part you play.

 Photos from the Village Roots Permaculture Design Certification course

 the group for a grafting workshop at Village Roots